 From November 23, 2016 until January 1, 2017.
 Opening: Friday, November 25 at 7pm Temple Romà – Carrer Pare Xifré, Vic (Barcelona)

-A few years ago, during a visit to the Exile Memorial Museum of La Jonquera (Museu Memorial d’Exili – MUME), I read for the first time about Camp de Rivesaltes, also known as Camp Maréchal Joffre, a former concentration camp in the south of France which was first opened in the 1930s to accommodate Spanish exiles.
-The camp remained open for nearly 70 years, and it was also used as a concentration camp during the Nazi occupation and then as an internment camp for Algerian Harkis.
-The history of Rivesaltes is a dramatic account that takes us through the entire 20th century, which is why it is used as a guide to research the most tragic events of contemporary European history.
-Rivesaltes is not exclusively a geographical location.
-It is also, – or especially, now that the ruins have made way for memory – a collective emotional space.
+A few years ago, during a visit to the Exile Memorial Museum of La Jonquera (Museu Memorial d’Exili – MuME), I read for the first time about Camp de Rivesaltes, also known as Camp Maréchal Joffre, a former concentration camp in the south of France which was first opened in the 1930s to accommodate Spanish exiles.
+The camp remained open for nearly 70 years, and Among other uses, it served as a concentration camp during the Nazi occupation and then as an internment camp for Algerian Harkis.
+The dramatic history of Rivesaltes runs through the entire 20th century, which is why it is used as a guide to research the most tragic events of Europe’s recent past.
+Rivesaltes is not exclusively a geographical location; it is also – or especially, now that its ruins have made way for memory – a collective emotional space.

-(Un)refuges has therefore been conceived from the debris of the camp, persecutor and witness to the atrocity of the Nazi deportations and the drama of exile of thousands of people.
-The memory of Rivesaltes is the current reality of the camps that hold millions of lives, millions of refugees, millions of dramas all over the world and at the doors of the European Union.
-Nevertheless, this is not a work about Rivesaltes, nor is it historical research.
-In this case, history is really the guide to a journey in the collective emotional memory, seeking the universality of individual experience, beyond eras, boundaries and nationalities.
+This work emerges from the debris of the camp, the executioner of and witness to the horror of Nazi deportations and the drama of the exile of thousands of human beings.
+The memory of Rivesaltes is alive and is today linked to the current camps that worldwide and at the gates of Europe accommodate millions of lives, millions of refugees, millions of dramas: the ruins of the camp are the past that connects with the present and with current EU migration policy.
+Nevertheless, this is not a work about Rivesaltes.
+Neither does it intend to be a piece of historical research.
+History acts here rather as a guide to a journey through collective emotional memory, searching for the universal nature of the individual experience, beyond eras, boundaries and nationalities.

-The (un)refuges are the physical and emotional places of uprooting, where the need for shelter is accompanied by its refusal and where the solution to the tragedy is only the lesser evil.
-The camps are (un)refuges and they certify the loss of dignity and identity of refugees, broken, separated from their roots, their land, their past.
-Places where burial frequently follows exile.
-Mass graves, holes, burial mounds, boxes: symbolic (un)refuges, cynical alternatives to cynical European policies.
-And finally (un)refuged as an intrinsic condition of the exiled, where the impossibility to return home goes hand in hand with the absolute and definitive impossibility to have a new home, because uprooting is an irreversible trauma that affects the actual fundamentals of human beings.
+The work presented in Refugium, refugia portrays the physical and emotional places of uprooting, places where burial frequently follows exile, where the need for shelter is accompanied by its denial and where the solution to the tragedy is only the lesser evil.
+The camps are at the same time refuge and condemnation and certify the loss of dignity and identity of refugees, broken, separated from their roots, from their land, from their past.
+Mass graves, pits, burial mounds, boxes… real or symbolic shelters, cynical alternatives to cynical European politics.
+The refugee as an intrinsic condition of the exiled, where the impossibility of returning home points to the absolute and definitive impossibility of having a new home, because uprooting is an irreversible trauma that affects the very fundaments of the human being.